46 kg is how many pounds? Here's what you need to know

 Step 1: Know the conversion factor

-As mentioned earlier, 1 kilogram equals 2.Which means 2 is usually sufficient.
-Consider this: 20462 pounds.
-This is the exact conversion, but for everyday use, rounding to 2.Still, if precision matters, stick with the full factor.
+As mentioned earlier, 1 kilogram equals 2.20462 pounds.
+This is the exact conversion, but for everyday use, rounding to 2.Practically speaking, 2 is usually sufficient.
+On the flip side, if precision matters, stick with the full factor.

 Step 2: Multiply your kilograms by the factor